cootshk/VencordCompanion/README.md

 - Adds "Test Find" on any webpack finds that will test whether your filter finds exactly one module (and not more or none)
 - Adds "Test Patch" on any patches you define in definePlugin() that will test that your find is unique and your match and replace works and compiles correctly

-To use it you also need to compile Vencord with DEV (aka `pnpm build --watch` or `pnpm buildWeb --watch`) and enable the  "DevCompanion" plugin.
+To use it you also need to compile Vencord with DEV (aka `pnpm build --watch --dev` or `pnpm buildWeb --watch --dev`) and enable the  "DevCompanion" plugin.
 Then just start Discord

 [Download on the vscode marketplace](https://marketplace.visualstudio.com/items?itemName=Vendicated.vencord-companion)